Dog Breeding - Triggering HeatLast updated: August 2, 2016

 Most dogs will trigger to start cycling (70 percent) if they have the ability.
 The next step is to ultrasound the uterus, ovaries, and fallopian tubes, but most of these issues will prevent the female from ever getting pregnant.
 Remove the female that is not cycling from the breeding females and replace her with one selected from a "push button female" – one who breeds easily and loves to raise puppies.
 Moms that are easier to handle and love being moms are much easier to manage effectively.

 Managing females is all about getting the sire and dam's genetics to the next generation.
 A consistent, predictable, fertile heat cycle is the basis of getting that done.

-If you need help, call us at 1-800-786-4751.
+If you need help with a dog not going into heat, call us at 800.786.4751.

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.